esther-ff/evm/theres-lang/ir-design-and-translation.md

 The name isn't that stupid...
 it stands for the **P**uppygirl **I**ntermediate **L**owering **L**anguage
-the idea of is it to represent the program in a simple basic-block way amenable to analysis but also easy to translate into SSA form to perform further analysis or constant evaluation.
+the idea of is it to represent the program as a simple graph built from basic block amenable to analysis but also easy to translate into SSA form.

+## Some examples

 let's imagine a function in Theres like
 ```rs